Stay up-to-date with new tours, special offers and exciting news. We'll also share some hints and tips for travel, photography and birding.

 We will NEVER share nor sell your information!

-Some international travel may still require pre-trip testing, depending upon the destination.
-All US citizens returning to the US after international travel are required to have a negative PCR test upon arrival to the US.
+Some international destination may still require pre-trip testing, depending upon the destination.
+All US citizens returning to the US after international travel are required to have a negative PCR or Rapid Antigen take within 24 hours of boarding their flight to the US.
 Wildside will arrange for testing to be done in time for your return flights.

-All participants must show proof of a full vaccination (including the post-final dose two week waiting period) before our tour begins..
+All participants must email proof of a full vaccination (including the post-final dose two week waiting period) before our tour begins..

 Small groups have always been favored and we will continue this policy especially now to promote social distancing.
 Each trip will be different, however, we will make every effort to keep trip participant numbers as low as reasonably possible while keeping trip costs reasonable.